Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Acknowledgments

 I would like to thank Saswati Ganguly and Florian Miserez for kindly agreeing to send me a soft copy of Ref. \cite{Miserez2021}.
-The present work was supported by JSPS KAKENHI Grant Number JP22J00337.
+This work was supported by JSPS KAKENHI Grant Number JP22J00337.